kinde-oss/kinde-dotnet-sdk/Readme.md

 - Authorization code
 - Authorization code with PKCE

+You can also view the [.NET starter kit here](https://github.com/kinde-starter-kits/dotnet-starter-kit).

 ### Build

 Visual Studio automatically recreates the API access client using the [Kinde Management API specs](https://kinde.com/api/kinde-mgmt-api-specs.yaml) on build.